You join the community.

 After your participation has ended, you and your doctor/researcher should work together to determine the best next steps in your care.
 Sometimes studies are designed to provide access to the study medication for longer periods after the study is over.
 However, this is the exception, not the rule, so please discuss it with your study doctor.

-The trial might move forward and might not.
+The treatment might move forward and might not.

-What happens after the trial results are analysed depends on the phase of the trial.
+What happens to a treatment after the trial results are analysed depends on the phase of the trial.
 After a Phase 1 or 2 trial the results will tell the researchers whether to move on to the next phase or to stop testing because the drug was unsafe or ineffective.
 When a Phase 3 trial is complete, the researchers examine the data and decide whether the results have medical importance.
-In any case, the researchers will carefully and extensively examine any information collected during the trial and then will conclude about the meaning of the findings and any further actions.
+In any case, the researchers will carefully and extensively examine any information collected during the trial and then will conclude the meaning of the findings and any further actions.
 Every trial teaches doctors something about trials and about treatments even if the trial shows no difference between the treatment and a placebo.

 The drug can become approved for use.

-Once a new drug or treatment has been proven safe and effective during all three phases, it may become approved for use.
-To do so, researchers need to submit the research results to authorities (like the FDA in the USA or the EMA in the European Union) in order for them to agree to make the drug available for patients.
+Once a new drug or treatment has been proven safe and effective during all three phases of clinical trials, it may be approved for use.
+To do so, researchers need to submit the research results to authorities (like the FDA in the USA or the EMA in the European Union) in order for them to decide whether to make the drug available for patients.
 But not all experimental drugs or treatments will be approved.

 The results may be published in a peer-reviewed article.